 - Mood Whiplash: Ooka's reaction to the broken statue of herself in "Detective Ooka".
 At first she begins to cry, but then stops when she realizes that it "didn't look like her anyways".
 Ironically, it DID look like her.

-- Odd Name Out: Bob is the only character with a normal human name.
+- Odd Name Out: Bob is the only character with a common human name.

 - Smurfing: "Yum" finds its way into all kinds of words.
 Yumgantic, yumderful, etc.